stackmuncher/static-pages/content/about/home/profiles.md

 # Up-to-date profiles

-Our members run [StackMuncher app](https://github/stackmuncher/stm) on their development machines.
-It analyzes their code and updates their profiles with a few important metrics every time they make a new commit.
+##### Our members run a [code analysis app](https://github/stackmuncher/stm) on their development machines.

-No CVs, tests or interviews.
-Let their work speak for itself.
+##### The app updates their profiles with a few important metrics every time they make a new commit keeping them always up to date.